2022 first annual conference of the BISA International Studies and Emerging Technologies Working Group (ISET)

 Panel proposals should be 300 words long, include a title, and have at least three participants.

-Paper and panel proposals should be submitted by 17 January 2022 to the conference organiser, Dr Eugenio Lilli (email@example.com)
+Paper and panel proposals should be submitted by 31 January 2022 to the conference organiser, Dr Eugenio Lilli (firstname.lastname@example.org).
+This is an extended deadline to allow more time.

 Cost and funding